sreetamdas/karma/README.md

   	"terminal.integrated.minimumContrastRatio": 1 // on certain themes, the color gets altered by VS Code for contrast, disable this to use Karma colors
   }
   ```
+- if you want the "legacy" Karma theme, it's available as "Karma Legacy" 🙂

 ## Overrides